jchavarri/javierchavarri.com/newsite/content/posts/performance-of-records-in-bucklescript.md

     "BuckleScript",
     "ReasonML"
   ],
-  "summary": "A technical post about performance of records in bucklescript, covering JavaScript, BuckleScript, ReasonML" }
+  "summary": "A technical post about performance of records in bucklescript, covering JavaScript, BuckleScript, ReasonML", "image": "/images/performance-of-records-in-bucklescript-01.jpeg" }
 ---